This post may contain affiliate links. Read our disclosure policy here.

 Once cooled, transfer the king cake onto the serving platter or board you’ll be using.
 Hide the king cake baby, distribute the icing and sprinkle the colored sugars.

-Watch this video to see how to make a gluten-free king cake, step-by-step.
+Watch this video full of tips to see how to make a gluten-free king cake, step-by-step.

 How Much Does Gluten-Free King Cake Rise?